nre-learning/nre-blog/content/post/2019-10-17-moving-packet.md

 <div style="text-align:center;"><a href="/images/2019/10/packetui.png"><img src="/images/2019/10/packetui.png" style="width: 700px;display: block;margin: 0 auto;" ></a></div>

-I personally think this simplicity is a net positive, but it does mean that by moving to Packet, **especially** if you're accustomed to the one-stop-shop that is GCP, Azure, or AWS, there are some things you'll need to either implement yourself or find a third-party to provide.
+I personally think this simplicity is a net positive, but it does mean that when moving to such a provider, **especially** if you're accustomed to the one-stop-shop that is GCP, Azure, or AWS, there are some things you'll need to either implement yourself or find a third-party to provide.

 As a point of emphasis, Antidote actually doesn't need that much external "stuff".
 Most of what Antidote needs is provided by Kubernetes - we really just need to get traffic to the cluster, and Kubernetes takes care of the rest.
 On top of that, we're only running a single application - NRE Labs - on our cluster (in contrast to what most folks tend to do in the cloud).
-And even with all of these things going in our favor, we still had to account three things that Packet doesn't offer, that we had previously had as part of being in GCP.
+And even with all of these things going in our favor, we still had to account for three things that Packet doesn't offer, that we had previously had as part of being in GCP.

-This exercise made NRE Labs a lot more portable.
+This exercise made our deployment of NRE Labs a lot more portable.
 We don't have plans to move from Packet any time soon, but in the event that we do decide to move in the future, having these components be implemented outside of the GCP umbrella means we only need to rip off that band-aid once.

 ## 1: Load Balancing to Cluster Nodes